DaGoMu/Sql-Project-University/README.md

 1. Use the content of Tables.sql to create the Schema and tables.
 2. Use the Populating.sql to populate de database.
-3. Use the queries in the Queries.
+3. Use the queries in the Queries.sql file.

-# BUGS!
-"The top grades for each student" Query Missing!

 # TABLES

 COURSES:
     courses_id